LoopKit/loopdocs/docs/installing.md

 ![Appicon to asset folder](img/appicon2.jpg)

-You can confirm the successful change by looking in XCode.
+You can confirm the successful change by looking in Xcode.
 You should see your custom logo in the Appicon set now.
 You will also likely see a yellow alert that there are “5 unassigned children”.
 This alert will not prevent your app from building, it’s simply because the zipfile contained more sizes of images than Loop app uses.
 You can just leave the unassigned images as is.

 ![Assets replaced](img/appicon3.jpg)

 ### Loop Graph hours
 If you want the Loop’s graphs to display different time length than the default, you will go to the StatusTableViewController.swift line 181.
 This code keeps track of how many hours to display in total and how far into the future to display on your graphs.
 For total hours it does a calculation based upon your screen size and how granular to display between each segment.
 For how far forward to display, it currently uses your Insulin Action Duration setting to determine this (and if that number is missing for some reason it defaults to 4 hours).

 Please note, using this will make it more difficult to see changes in other charts on your screen (like length of temp basal).